Katarina Hultling: Journalism career

-On 23 December 2007 she made her final broadcast in the Sports Mirror, following over 1,600 programs.
-She has since switched to TV4 as a commentator for curling and figure skating.
+On 23 December 2007 she made her final broadcast in the Sportspegeln, following over 1,600 programs.
+She has since switched to TV4 as a curling and figure skating commentator.

-Private life
+Personal life

 In June 1987, Hultling married radio reporter Claes Sjöberg.
 They adopted a son in 1990.
 In the mid-1990s, she met her current partner Albert Svanberg.

 Hultling has publicly stated that she has breast cancer.
-In SVT's talk program Skavlan, in March 2012 she told about the disease and exposed her bare head.
+In SVT's talk program Skavlan in March 2012, she told about the disease and exposed her bare head.